Full and Final Settlement

 After the notice period is duly served by the employee, The HR team signs the last document confirming the handover of all assets and clearance from all the departments.

-The HR department has the final job to process the FnF settlement.
+The HR department has the final job of processing the FnF settlement.

 Major Components of Full and Final Settlement with Calculations?

-There are multiple major components that are taken into consideration in evaluating the FnF, namely:
+Multiple major components are taken into consideration in evaluating the FnF, namely:

 1. Unpaid Salary